TUC117/CP-2K24/week1/README.md

 $4 \ XOR \ 3 = 4\  + \ 3 = 7$ <br>
 <br>
 ### 8. XOR XOR XOR XOR
-Given an array of integers $A$ and an integer $B$.
-Find the total number of subarrays having bitwise $XOR$ of all elements equal to $k$.
+Given an array of integers $arr$ and an integer $m$.
+Print the total number of subarrays having bitwise $XOR$ of all elements equal to $k$.

+**Input Format**:<br>
+Each test contains multiple test cases.
+The first line of input contains a single integer $t$ $1≤t≤100$ — the number of test cases.
+The description of the test cases follows.<br>
+First line of each test case contains two integers n and m.
+Where n is the size of the array<br>
+Second line contains n integers of the array.<br>
+**Output format**:<br>
+For each testcase output an integer as mentioned above in a new line<br>

 **Input:** $arr[] = {4, 2, 2, 6, 4}, m = 6 $<br>
 **Output:** $4$ <br>
 **Explanation:** The subarrays having XOR of their elements as $6$ are {4, 2}, {4, 2, 2, 6, 4}, {2, 2, 6} and {6}<br>
 <br>

 ### 9. String..
 String.. where are your substrings
-Given a string of lowercase alphabets, count all possible substrings (not necessarily distinct) that have exactly k distinct characters.
+Given a string of lowercase alphabets, print all possible substrings (not necessarily distinct) that have exactly k distinct characters.

+**Input Format**:<br>
+Each test contains multiple test cases.
+The first line of input contains a single integer $t$ $1≤t≤100$ — the number of test cases.
+The description of the test cases follows.<br>
+First line of each test case contains an integer k.<br>
+Second line contains a string s.<br>
+**Output format**:<br>
+For each testcase output an integer as mentioned above in a new line<br>

 **Input:** abc, k = 2 <br>
 **Output:** 2<br>
 Possible substrings are {“ab”, “bc”}<br>
 <br>

 ### 10. You reached end orzz - Sliding window
 You are given an array of integers, there is a **sliding window** of size $k$ which is moving from the very left of the array to the very right.
 You can only see the $k$ numbers in the window.
-Each time the sliding window moves right by one position. **Return an array containing maximum values in each window**
+Each time the sliding window moves right by one position. **Print an array containing maximum values in each window**

+**Input Format**:<br>
+Each test contains multiple test cases.
+The first line of input contains a single integer $t$ $1≤t≤100$ — the number of test cases.
+The description of the test cases follows.<br>
+First line of each test case contains two integers n and k.
+Where n is the size of the array.<br>
+Second line contains n integers of the array.<br>
+**Output format**:<br>
+For each test case, output the specified array elements separated by spaces, each on a new line. <br>

 **Input:** arr[] = {1, 2, 3, 1, 4, 5, 2, 3, 6}, K = 3  <br>
 **Output:** 3 3 4 5 5 5 6 <br>